codepath/web103_finalproject/README.md

 ### User Login

-Users can securely log into their accounts to manage their listings and profile.
+Users can securely log into their accounts to view room listings, manage their profiles, and post new listings.

 ### User Logout